PSA test

 Transurethral resection of the prostate (TURP) operation.
 TURP is a prostate operation used if you have benign enlargement of the prostate.

-If your PSA level is not raised
+If the PSA level is not raised

-If your PSA level is slightly raised
+If the PSA level is slightly raised

-If your PSA level is definitely raised
+If the PSA level is definitely raised

-Your GP will refer you to see a doctor who is a specialist, for you to have further tests to find out if you have prostate cancer.
-The specialist will discuss with you the options for further investigations, which may include a sample taken (a biopsy) of your prostate gland and an MRI scan.
+The GP will do an urgent referral to a urologist (a specialist doctor) for further tests for prostate cancer.
+The specialist will discuss the options for further investigations, which may include a sample taken (a biopsy) of the prostate gland and an MRI scan.

 If prostate cancer is found, what are my options?